 Data was collected at the same time each week (10 AM Wednesday) for gas concentrations and turf surface temperatures.
 Those greens that had oxygen concentrations of concern were ventilated.
-In both years, following cover removal sample plugs were removed from each green to test for organic matter levels.
-In year two, samples were also collected in order to conduct a soil physical analysis.
+In year one, following cover removal sample plugs were removed from each green and a freeze test was performed in order to determine relative hardiness levels.

+In year two, multiple samples were collected from each of the greens in order to determine organic matter content and soil physical analysis.
 Cores that were 7.5cm deep were collected with a 1.8cm sampling tool.
 Organic matter was determined by weight loss on ignition (ASTM-F1647) while soil physical analysis was determined by sieve analysis of 300 grams of root zone material after organic matter had been removed by heating at 375°C for two hours.